 The Oiled Wildlife facility with a King Penguin in residence (December 2013)

-One of the best loved penguin species in the Falklands – the charismatic rockhopper penguin is our logo at Falklands Conservation and our flagship species.
-However this little penguin faces a “rocky” road ahead, as populations plummeted over the last century, causing global concerns for its future survival.
+One of the best loved penguin species in the Falklands – the charismatic southern rockhopper penguin is our logo at Falklands Conservation and our flagship species.
+You can follow the dedicated research undertaken by Falklands Conservation to learn more about this special penguin.

 The Falklands population of southern sea lions (Otaria flavescens) has declined by an unprecedented 97% - from an estimated 80,000 pups in 1938 to just 2,000 pups in 1995.

 Lets just run over that again - that is a staggering 97% decline in what was the largest southern sea lion population in the world!

 Despite a halt to sealing in the 1960’s the population continued to decline into the mid 90s.
 While some sea lion colonies have since increased substantially, colonies at several sites remain stable or have even declined, prompting Dr Alastair Baylis (Falklands Conservation) and Dr Iain Staniland (British Antarctic Survey) to initiate the Darwin Southern Sea Lion Programme.